keithc-ca/openj9/doc/diagnostics/WritingDdrCode.md

 # Writing Java code for DDR

+## Summary

+To start using a field in DDR code, an entry must be added to `AuxFieldInfo29.dat`.
+If the field has always been present, then it may be marked as `required`; otherwise, specify its type and handle the possibility of `NoSuchFieldException` where it is used.

+If a field required by DDR code is removed, the word `required` (in `AuxFieldInfo29.dat`) must be replaced by the type of the field (as previously recorded in `j9ddr.dat`) and DDR code must be updated to deal appropriately with `NoSuchFieldException`.

+To start using a constant in DDR code, an line must be added to `CompatibilityConstants29.dat` unless it is listed in `superset-constants.dat` (because it has always been defined).

+## Details

 Data structures used by an active OpenJ9 JVM are described in C/C++ header files.
 Information about the fields of those data structures, their names, types and offsets are used by compilers to produce native code.